 SI.
-No. Policy/Act/Rule Project relevance Requirement Competent Authority Responsible Agency for Obtaining Clearance 1.
-Environmental (Protection) Act, 1986 amended 1991 and associated rules / notifications The Environment (Protection) Act is an umbrella legislation on control of pollution (the Water Act and the Air Act) by enacting a general legislation for environment protection.
-The Act and the Rules framed under the act defines the standards for emission and discharges.
-All the equipment machinery which would be used in the project has to comply with the emission and or discharge standards specified.
-MoEFCC Contractor 2.
-Notification on Environment Impact Assessment of Development projects, 2006 as amended in 2009 and 2013, 2016 Sand borrow soil and aggregate used for road construction has been classified as a minor mineral as per The Meghalaya Minor Mineral The quarry sites borrow areas and the sand mines would require a prior environmental clearance under the EIA Notification District Level Expert Appraisal Committee/ District Level Impact Assessment Authority The Contractor has to obtainnecessary clearance before use ofany borrow area and quarry.
+No. Policy/Act/Rule Project relevance Requirement Competent Authority Responsible Agency for Obtaining Clearance

+1. Environmental The Environment The Act and the MoEFCC Contractor

+(Protection) Act, (Protection) Act Rules framed

+1986 amended is an umbrella under the act

+1991 and legislation on control defines the

+associated rules of pollution (the standards

+/ notifications Water Act and the Air foremission and

+Act) by enacting a discharges.
+All the

+general legislation for equipment

+environment machinery which

+Protection. would be used in

+the project has to

+comply with the

+emission and or

+discharge standards

+2. Notification on Sand borrow soil and specified.
+District Level The Contractor has

+۷. Environment The quarry sites borrow areas Expert to obtainnecessary

+Impact aggregate used for road and the sand Appraisal clearance before use

+Assessment of construction has been mines would Committee/ ofany borrow area

+V22C22HIGHT OI construction has been Tillies Would COMMITTICLE C/ orarry borrow area

-2For the proposed Road Project Sections, since no forest land is involved in these project road section, permission would be required for cutting of road side trees from District authorities as project road sections do not pass through any forest area.
+&lt;sup>2For the proposed Road Project Section, since no forest land is involved in these project road section, permission would be required for cutting of road side trees from District authorities as project road sections do not pass through any forest area.